-Strengthening Public Health Services and Systems in Indian Country
+Strengthening Public Health Systems & Services in Indian Country

 To preserve our homelands, defend rights of the Indian Treaties with the United States, speak in a unified voice, offer support to our people, offer a forum in which to consult each other and enlighten each other about our people, and to otherwise promote the common welfare of all the Indian People of Montana, Wyoming, and Idaho.